mobify/mobify-code-style/css/sass-best-practices/readme.md

 }
 ```

-So what is happening here?
-Well because we can't add classes to the DOM on the BazaarVoice widget, instead we have to directly select the IDs and classes that they are using already.
-Now because we want BazaarVoice to look like our website, we want to reuse some of the CSS we've written.
-The solution to this is to use `@extend` on BazaarVoice selectors.
+What's happening here?
+Since we can't add classes to the DOM on the BazaarVoice widget, we have to directly select the IDs and classes that they're using already.
+However, we still want BazaarVoice to look like our website, AND to reuse some of the CSS we've written.
+The solution is to use `@extend` on BazaarVoice selectors.

 ## Filename Naming Convention

-The file naming convention should be identical to the Class Naming convention as described below, but with the following difference:
+The file naming convention should be identical to the Class Naming convention described below, but with the following difference:

-Sass files (technical scss files) should be a Sass partial
+Sass files (technical SCSS files) should be a Sass partial:

 * This means it's prepended with a underscore `_`

-Sass files are named after it's root class name
+Sass files are named after their root class name:

-* Vellum: the filename can be named after the grouping of elements
+* Utilities: the filename can be named after the grouping of elements
-    * Example `ul`, `ol` and `li` can be grouped together in `_list.scss`
+    * Example `u-color-error` and `u-bg-color-error` both live in  `_color.scss`
 * Components: the base component will be the filename
-    * `c-color-picker` makes `_color-picker.scss`
-    * Sub-components and modifiers are ignored!
+    * `c-color-picker` lives in `_color-picker.scss`, along with its sub-components and modifiers.
 * Templates: the base template will be the filename
-    * `t-my-account` makes `_my-account.scss`
+    * `t-my-account` lives in `_my-account.scss` with its sub-templates and modifiers.
-    * Sub-templates and modifiers are ignored!
     * Note that this should ultimately match our template filename naming convention

-## Note on Partials
+### Note on Underscores

-Be aware that there are two kinds of partials:

-*Template Partials* are dust template partials that are used specifically to hold small chunks of reusable code.

-These partials live in the `/adaptation/templates/partials` directory.

-*Sass Partials* are Sass or SCSS files that are appended with the underscore (`_`) character and is used for two reasons: First reason is to prevent the file from compiling into a CSS of the same name.
-The second is to simplify `@import` declarations by way of allowing you to reference the file without the file extension.
+SCSS files are appended with the underscore (`_`) character for two reasons:

+1. To prevent the file from compiling into a `.css` file of the same name.
+1. To simplify `@import` declarations by allowing you to reference the file without the file extension.
-These partials live throughout the `/assets/styles` directory.
-In fact, most SCSS files are partials with the exception of the core `stylesheet.scss`.

-When discussing partials, it should be clear which type is being talked about based on context.
-For example when discussing HTML, the structure of a document or a View then the Template Partial is what's relevant.

-On the flip side, if discussing CSS, Sass or stylesheets then a Sass Partial is what's relevant.

 ## Commenting Best Practice

-It is always better to over document your stylesheets than under document!
+It's always better to over-document your stylesheets than under-document!
 That means writing lots of comments!

 When writing comments, it is best to following a format that makes making changes easy, without having to clutter your code.